pjconde/CompAudioUnity/README.md

   - D: Plays depth watch noice
   - Spacebar: Plays attention grabbing noise
   - B: Plays boat Sound (has delay at the beginning)
-  - V: Plays Budy Sound (has delay at the beginning)
+  - V: Plays Buddy Sound (has delay at the beginning)

 The heartbeat sound/ sound to know the device is on plays on it's own